videolan/x265/doc/reST/cli.rst

 .. option:: --scale-factor

 	Factor by which input video is scaled down for analysis save mode.
 	This option should be coupled with analysis-reuse-mode option, --analysis-reuse-level 10.
-       The ctu size of load should be double the size of save.
+The ctu size of load can either be the same as that of save or double the size of save.
 Default 0.

 .. option:: --refine-intra <0..4>